guidocella/personal-email-server-guide/README.md

 }
 ```
 Then finally run `systemctl restart rspamd`.
-- filter-dkimsign is the simplest since it doesn't require a configuration file, being ran as a service or extra runtime dependencies, but I had problems with it crashing when replying to emails with the same message ID domain as the sender (i.e. when replying to yourself on mailing lists and Sourcehut tickets).

 Backup the original `/etc/smtpd.conf` if you want, then download this repo's `smtpd.conf` to `/etc/smtpd.conf`, read the comments and replace the example domains with yours.